Josef Haszpra: Life

-Haszpra was born on 15 March 1882 in Slovakian Nadošany / Hontnádas (currently Hontianské Trsťany) in county Levice - Léva, Slovakia, then part of the Austro-Hungarian Empire.
+Haszpra was born on 15 March 1882 in Nadošany (Hontnádas) in Kingdom of Hungary, Austria-Hungary (today Hontianske Trsťany, Slovakia).
 The family was one of smiths and passed the craft from father to son.
-His father was Herman (Armín) Haszpra from Topoľčianky / Kistapolczany.
-His mother, Marie Birovská, was born on 21 September 1845 in Trenčín / Trencsen and died on 30 June 1930 in Budapest.
+His father was Herman (Armín) Haszpra and his mother was Marie Birovská.

 When his family moved to Budapest just a few years after his birth, Haszpra had to attend Hungarian schools.
 He was trained as a caster and founder and worked first in Budapest, where his master craftsman took notice of his skills and assigned him to more complex works in founding and casting large bronze statues.
 After some time, he became a foreman and left with a group he was leading to Vienna, where they worked for the "Srpek a spol." company, again on creating large bronze statues.
-The company eventually moved to Brandys nad Labem, a town in Bohemia in the vicinity of Prague, where a foundry was founded for casting the monument of Master Johannes Hus to be placed to Old Town's square in Prague.
+The company eventually moved to Brandýs nad Labem, a town in Bohemia in the vicinity of Prague, where a foundry was founded for casting the monument of Master Johannes Hus to be placed to Old Town's square in Prague.
 This foundry became later the foundation of the company Melichar a Umrath and today's Brandýské strojírny a slévárny.
 Haszpra created additional artistic works and trained new casters.
 While there, he also married to Růžena Homolová.

 Just after the works were finished, Haspra traveled to Oslo, Norway with his wife and a one-year-old daughter.
-However, after just half a year, he had to return to Bohemia, due to the start of the First World War.
-Haszpra had to serve in the Austrian-Hungarian army.
+However, after just half a year, he had to return to Bohemia, due to the start of World War I. Haszpra had to serve in the Austrian-Hungarian army.
 He was injured twice.

-After the war ended, Haszpra began working together with his associate Hibala in the foundry in Brandys nad Labem.
-Some years after, they separated, and Josef Haszpra joined the company Masek a spol. in Prague.
+After the war ended, Haszpra began working together with his associate Hibala in the foundry in Brandýs nad Labem.
+Some years after, they separated, and Josef Haszpra joined the company Mašek a spol. in Prague.
 In the critical times of the Great Depression, whose victim he also became, he took any job to feed his family.
 A lucky chance helped him, since at that time, the famous Croatian sculptor and architect Ivan Meštrović came to Czechoslovakia to fetch him and take him to Yugoslavia for cooperation of creating bronze statues together.
 He went there twice and left a couple of artistic works.